10 Hottest New Recycled Clothing Brands of the Year

 Price Range: $$

 About the Brand: Wolven's smart and sexy range of athletic wear is made from mostly rPET (Plastic Bottles) mixed with a little spandex.
-There are no synthetic fabrics or microplastics, and just one legging keeps 27 plastic bottles (the equivalent of 270 grams or 9.5 ounces of plastic waste) out of oceans and landfill.
+There are no synthetic fabrics or microplastics.
+According to Wolven, just one pair of leggings keeps 27 plastic bottles (the equivalent of 270 grams or 9.5 ounces of plastic waste) out of oceans and landfills.

-Their eco-friendly clothing is size inclusive (up to XXL) and according to the brand, it will never shrink or fade if you follow the care instructions.
+Their eco-friendly clothing is size inclusive (up to XXL), and they claim it will never shrink or fade if you follow the care instructions.

-Wolven is one of the few zero waste clothing brands to be climate positive.
-They offset 236,904 lbs of CO2 last year through various projects, under an initiative known as EcoCart.
+Wolven is one of the few zero-waste clothing brands to be climate positive.
+According to their website, they offset 236,904 lbs of CO2 last year through various projects, under an initiative known as EcoCart.

 KEY FACTS